Indoor Air Quality

 Indoor Air Quality and Duct Cleaning

-You mop your floor and vacuum your carpets so why would you not clean your duct work?
+You mop your floor and vacuum your carpets, so why not clean your duct work?

 According to the EPA, levels of indoor pollutants can be 2 - 5 times higher than the outside air.
 The American Lung Association also attributes many asthma and respiratory problems to poor indoor air quality.